 10- to 12-year-olds understand the permanence of death:

 - They know that death is final and will happen to everyone including themselves.

 - They understand that their own death or the death of a sibling will cause sadness in others.
-A sick child at this age may say he has to hold on for his parents' sake.
+A sick child at this age may say they have to hold on for their parents' sake.

 - They will respond more like adults with anger, sadness, and fear.

 - They will have increasingly more specific questions about the illness and about death.

 - They can find information on their own.

 Tips for helping 10- to 12-year-old siblings of a sick or dying child: